karlnapf/shogun-wiki/GSoC_2015_project_kernel_infinite_exponential.md

  * Kernel methods in general
  * Density estimation basics
  * Basic (math+numerical) linear algebra.
 In particular linear systems
- * Come C++ knowledge, including designing class hierarchies
+ * Some C++ knowledge, including designing class hierarchies

 ### Description
 Density estimation is the technique of fitting a statistical model to data that comes from an unknown density.